BJP-GU/MDes-TDF/README.md

 }
 ```

-## 9/9: Write  a program to flash the onboard LED while printing Hello World to serial
+## Week 2 (9/9): Write  a program to flash the onboard LED while printing Hello World to serial

 ### Experiment and PLAY!
 Make “something interesting” happen with: